Tropical Mango Pineapple Smoothie Recipe

 • To make a really good smoothie you need ripe fruit.
 If your mango or pineapple are green and lack flavor don’t expect your smoothie to be nice and sweet.

 • Use frozen fruit.
 Using frozen fruit instead of fresh will make your smoothie extra smooth and preserve the flavor because it doesn’t dilute the fruit with water from ice.
-Cut the fresh fruit into bite-sized pieces and freeze them in a freezer-safe Ziploc bag for a couple of hours or for up to 3 months.

 • Use a high-speed blender such as NutribuletMagic Bullet blender, or similar.
 The more power your blender has the creamier the smoothie.